gabriel-bornea/monadyssey/packages/monadyssey-fetch/readme.md

 * `rawMessage`: The raw error message describing the error.
 * `body`: The response body if available.
 * `url`: The request URL.
+* `headers`: The HTTP headers returned by the server, if available.
+In some cases, such as internal errors, the headers may not be included.

 ### License